mocaplatform/moca-ios-sdk/README.md

       - Drag and drop `MOCAKit.framework` into your app project in XCode.
       - Ensure it is added in `Embedded Binaries` section of General target tab as well as it is listed in `Linked Frameworks and Binaries` section.
       - The framework is a universal FAT binary compiled for the following architectures: `armv7/armv7s/arm64/x86_64/i386`
    - To support iOS 6 and 7 apps, use static library `libMOCALib.a` provided in the bundle.
-The library is a universal FAT library compiled for the following architectures: `armv7/armv7s/arm64/x86_64/i386`
+The library is a universal FAT library compiled for the following architectures: `armv7/armv7s/arm64/x86_64/i386`.
+Do not use the `MOCAKit.framework`.

 3. Make sure Copy items into destination group's folder is selected.
 4. Press the Finish button.
 5. Ensure that you have added to your project the following dependent frameworks:
    - `SystemConfiguration.framework`
+   - `CoreTelephony.framework`
+   - `MobileCoreServices.framework`
    - `CoreBluetooth.framework`
    - `CoreLocation.framework`
    - `UIKit.framework`